mento-protocol/governance-watchdog/DEPLOY_FROM_SCRATCH.md

      ```

    - Remove @MissRose_bot after you got the Chat ID

+1. Now also create a Test Telegram group and invite your newly created bot into it

+   - We will use this channel to test notifications without spamming the watchdog members
+   - Get the Chat ID by inviting @MissRose_bot to the group and then using the `/id` command
+   - Add the Chat ID to your `terraform.tfvars`

+     ```hcl
+     telegram_test_chat_id = "<test-chat-id>"
+     ```

 1. Get (or generate if non-existing) a QuickNode API key to enable Terraform to provision QuickAlerts